jweissman/orsino/playtesting.md

 ---
 [ ] Poison damage should indicate who _inflicted_ it (this is sort of tracked but not surfaced...)
 ---
-[ ] Should reset abilities used on long rest? (why isn't this happening) [ ] It would be nice to able to explore more freely (move back to previous rooms?)
+[ ] Should reset abilities used on long rest? (why isn't this happening -- is this still happening at all?)
+[ ] It would be nice to able to explore more freely (move back to previous rooms?)
 [ ] Show party status before asking to rest
 [ ] Losing a wandering monster battle should not leave you in the room waiting to decide what to do!
 [ ] You should be able to visit the Inn even if at full HP?
 ---
-[ ] Temple blessings should take account of the deity somehow... (war gods give toHit, love goddess grants chance to charm on hit etc)
 ---
-[ ] Bring back status displays on the per turn overview...
-[ ] Show full enemy name more often (we often default to just the forename ie 'minimal' combatant view with forename + HP but this is ... not very much information)
+[ ] Bring back status displays on the per turn overview... (we have per-round overview) [ ] Show full enemy name more often (we often default to just the forename ie 'minimal' combatant view with forename + HP but this is ... not very much information)
 ---
 [ ] Player party _must_ be able to attempt to flee intentionally (could be a dex skill check?)